-The COcoa Supplement and Multivitamin Outcomes Study (COSMOS) is a randomized, double-blind, placebo-controlled trial testing a cocoa extract supplement (containing 600 mg/d flavanols), and a multivitamin supplement in the maintenance of cardiovascular health and cancer risk in a total of 21,444 participants, including 12,680 women aged ≥65 years and 6,000 men aged ≥60 years with 4 years of treatment and follow-up.
-These promising interventions have both already shown favorable results in research studies, and are well-tolerated and safe.

-Cocoa is an ancient fermented product that the Aztecs made from the bean of the cacao tree, Theobroma cacao.
-Cocoa products contain catechins and epicatechins, readily water-soluble flavonoids classified as flavan-3-ols,1 a subclass of flavonoids with vascular health benefits.
-Experimental and clinical studies testing the consumption of cocoa products and cocoa flavanols have noted potential benefits on platelet activation,2 LDL oxidation,3 lipid profiles,4 endothelium-dependent vasodilation,5 inflammation,6 blood pressure,7 and insulin resistance,8 which may translate into important cardiovascular benefits.
-COSMOS represents the first large-scale trial in women and men to evaluate the long-term effects of a cocoa extract supplement on cardiovascular health outcomes.

-New text | The COcoa Supplement and Multivitamin Outcomes Study (COSMOS) is a randomized, double-blind, placebo-controlled trial testing a cocoa extract supplement (containing 600 mg/d flavanols), and a multivitamin supplement in the maintenance of cardiovascular health and cancer risk in a total of 21,444 participants, including 12,680 women aged ≥65 years and 6,000 men aged ≥60 years with 4 years of treatment and follow-up.
+The COcoa Supplement and Multivitamin Outcomes Study (COSMOS) is a randomized, double-blind, placebo-controlled trial testing a cocoa extract supplement (containing 600 mg/d flavanols), and a multivitamin supplement in the maintenance of cardiovascular health and cancer risk in a total of 21,444 participants, including 12,680 women aged ≥65 years and more than 6,000 men aged ≥60 years with 4 years of treatment and follow-up.
 These promising interventions have both already shown favorable results in research studies, and are well-tolerated and safe.

 Cocoa is an ancient fermented product that the Aztecs made from the bean of the cacao tree, Theobroma cacao.
 Cocoa products contain catechins and epicatechins, readily water-soluble flavonoids classified as flavan-3-ols,1 a subclass of flavonoids with vascular health benefits.
 Experimental and clinical studies testing the consumption of cocoa products and cocoa flavanols have noted potential benefits on platelet activation,2 LDL oxidation,3 lipid profiles,4 endothelium-dependent vasodilation,5 inflammation,6 blood pressure,7 and insulin resistance,8 which may translate into important cardiovascular benefits.
 COSMOS represents the first large-scale trial in women and men to evaluate the long-term effects of a cocoa extract supplement on cardiovascular health outcomes.